Regularizations for shock and rarefaction waves in the perturbed solitons of the KP equation: Background

 Then the $\tau$-function becomes

 where the coefficient $\Delta$ is given by

-which gives the phase shift due to the nonlinear interaction of these solitons.
-Figure \ref{fig101} shows an example of O-type soliton solution.
+{which gives the phase shift resulting from the nonlinear interaction between these solitons.} Figure \ref{fig101} shows an example of O-type soliton solution.
 For $y\gg0$, the O-type soliton has two solitons of $[1,2]$-, and $[3,4]$-type, which are given by

 These two solitons intersect at $(x,y)=(x_+,y_+)$ with

 It should be noted that the middle section of the O-type soliton in Figure \ref{fig101} represents the phase shift.
 In this figure, we give a relatively large phase shift by taking special values of the parameters to explain a generation of the Y-soliton as the result of the resonance interaction of two solitons (see also \cite{CK:09} for the choice of the parameters).